istio/tools/perf/istio-install/README.md

 For load testing, the setup requires a very large cluster - at least 32 vCPUs reserved for Istio is recommended.
 The defaults values are 32vCP and at least 4 nodes.

-For testing stability and e2e behavior in small clusters - 4vCPU per node and 1 node with auto-scaling should work.
+For testing stability and e2e behavior in small clusters - 4vCPU per node and 1 node with autoscale enabled should work.

 ## GKE Cluster Setup